-If you reschedule later, Athabasca

-University will charge you a nonrefundable multiple examination fee.
-This

-fee is levied each time an exam is returned

-unwritten and is requested again.
-If you

-were scheduled to write your examination

-at Athabasca University Athabasca,

-Edmonton, or Calgary office, you will be

-Search Undergraduate Calendar charged a non-refundable rebooking fee, provided the exam is written within 10 days.
+If you reschedule later, Athabasca University will charge you a non-refundable multiple examination fee.
+This fee is levied each time an exam is returned unwritten and is requested again.
+If you were scheduled to write your examination at a Athabasca University Athabasca, Edmonton, or Calgary office, you will be charged a non-refundable rebooking fee, provided the exam is written within 10 days.

 Ensure that your invigilator is able to reschedule to the new write date.
-Your invigilator may assess a cancellation or rebooking fee; however, she or he is under no obligation to reschedule a new write date.
+Your invigilator may assess a cancellation or rebooking fee; however, they are under no obligation to reschedule a new write date.
 Also ensure that the correct fee accompanies the Examination Request Form.